Blog

 Before you leave the house

-Often, the preparation and stress of holiday travel starts before you even leave the house.
-If you’re staying overnight, you have to remember to pack a bag with clothes toiletries, chargers, etc. Throw your children in the mix, and having to pack all of their belongings as well, and that can be a cause for early stress before you even head out the door.
-Here are some things to keep in mind before you head out the door to reduce stress, and make your life easier.
+The stress of holiday travel often begins before you even leave the house.
+If you’re staying somewhere overnight, you’ll need to pack a bag with clothes toiletries, chargers, etc. Throw your children in the mix, along with packing all of their belongings, and that becomes a cause for early stress before you even head out the door.
+Here are some things to keep in mind before you head out the door to reduce stress.

 1. Make a packing list.
-A list can help you speed up packing and make sure nothing is forgotten.
+This will help you speed up packing, as well as make sure nothing is forgotten.

 2. Pack at least a day before.
-The earlier you pack, the less stress you’ll have to deal with on the day you leave.
+This will help with stress on the day that you leave for your trip.

 3. Load your car the night before.
-That way when you wake up in the morning, all you have to do is get in the car and leave.
+When you wake up, all you’ll have to do is get wake up and go.

 Traveling by air

-According to USA Today, almost 25 million flight seats are ready to depart airports all across the nation Thanksgiving week.
-The busiest days for air travel, according to USA Today, will be Sunday November 20th, and Sunday November 27th.
-Dallas Fort-Worth, Denver, and Atlanta are expected to be the busiest airports the week of Thanksgiving.
+Many millions of individuals are ready to fly all across the nation Thanksgiving week.
+The busiest days for air travel, according to Fox 59, will be the day before Thanksgiving (November 22nd), and the Sunday after Thanksgiving (November 26th).
 Here are some tips to help while you’re in the air.

 1. Allow extra time.
-Allow at least an extra hour in case you hit traffic, or it’s packed at the airport, or need extra time for parking.
+Allow at least an extra hour for unexpected hiccups.
+That way if you hit traffic, or it’s packed at the airport, or need extra time for parking, you won’t be stressed and rushing into the airport at the last minute.
 It’s better to be there super early than be running through the airport because you’re going to be late.

 2. Get a friend to drive you to the airport.
 This will help you save money on parking.
-Vehicle theft is still prevalent as well, so having a friend drive you is one less thing to worry about during the craziest travel time of the year.
+Vehicle theft also prevalent, so having a friend drive you is one less thing to worry about during the craziest travel time of the year.

 3. Pack an emergency carry on.
-Include some emergency toiletries, a change of clothes or two, chargers, and some snacks at the very least in your emergency bag.
+Include some emergency toiletries, a change of clothes or two, chargers, and some snacks.
 Unfortunately, mistakes happen, and your luggage may not end up with you right when you get to the airport.
 Although this is a rarity, it’s better to be prepared than to be left stranded.

 4. Have a plan of action for when you get to the airport.
 Go over it with your children as well, so that everyone is on the same page.